cinnyapp/cinny/README.md

 npm build #compiles the app into the dist/ directory
 ```

+You can then copy the files to a webserver's webroot of your choosing as noted above.
-To serve a development version of the app for testing, you may also use the command `npm start`.
+To serve a development version of the app locally for testing, you may also use the command `npm start`.

 ### Running with Docker